 Mumbai: Shinde Sena leader whose son allegedly killed woman in car crash granted bail

-His son, who is suspected to have been inebriated at the time of the accident, is reportedly absconding.
+His son, who is suspected to have been drunk at the time of the accident, is reportedly absconding.

 A Mumbai court on Monday granted bail to Rajesh Shah, a Shiv Sena leader from Maharashtra Chief Minister Eknath Shinde’s faction, a day after he was arrested in the case of his 24-year-old son, Mihir Shah, allegedly crashing his BMW car into a bike, leading to a woman’s death, Bar and Bench reported.

 The Maharashtra Police had arrested Shah on Sunday for allegedly not co-operating with the investigation into the case.
+The Shiv Sena leader had also allegedly asked his son to flee from the site and also asked him to instruct the family driver, Rajrishi Rajendrasingh Bidawat, to take the driver’s seat.

-The family driver, Rajrishi Rajendrasingh Bidawat, who was allegedly present in the car at the time of the accident, was also arrested.
-The court sent Bidawat to one-day police custody on Monday.
+Bidawat was also arrested on Sunday.
+He was on Monday remanded to police custody for a day.

 Mihir Shah, who is suspected to have been inebriated at the time of the accident, is reportedly absconding.
 The police had issued a lookout circular for him to prevent him from fleeing the country to avoid being arrested.